frc1511/frc1511.github.io/cpp_stuff/classes/index.md

 // --- Other Source File ---

+/**
-MyClass myClass { 5 }; // Create a variable of type "MyClass" named "myClass" and call the constructor function with the parameter "5".
+ * Create a variable of type "MyClass" named "myClass" and call the
+ * constructor function with the parameter "5".
+ */
+MyClass myClass { 5 };
 {% endhighlight %}

 ## Class Inheritance